mehdi-mirzapour/mehdi-mirzapour.github.io/index.md

 ## Welcome to my personal website

 My name is [Mehdi Mirzapour](https://www.linkedin.com/in/mehdimirzapour/).
 My main field of interests are Deep Learning and Symbolic AI.
-My main interest is finding semantic information that is hidden in the texts, images and voices.
-I have done some projects in NLP and Emotional Voice Recognition fields.
+Currently, I am working on different approaches on finding semantic information that is hidden in the texts, images and voices.

 I have done my PhD research (2015-2018) in Computer Science (Computational Semantics, NLP) at Montpellier Univ, France.
 I have also done two postdocs in Montpellier Univ and Tours University.
 Currently I am working as NLP R&D Engineer at ContentSide, France and Semanticist advisor (part-time) for Pat Inc Palo Alto, USA.